 To win the hearts of your clients, you need to win the hearts of your employees first.
-In my 25 years of experience, I have seen companies treating their clients as a god, but their employees as slaves.
+In my 25 years of experience, I have seen companies treating their clients as gods, and their employees as slaves.
 For such companies, it merely takes 24 hours to replace an employee.
 But is that the right practice to follow?

-Clients are god, but I am an Atheist!
+Clients may be gods, but I am an Atheist!

 Let me share an instance with you.
-One of my clients tried to act like god, but he didn’t know that I am not a blind follower.
-Despite pulling him up to a stage from the scratch within 6 months & while the work was 90% completed, the client refused to pay the consulting fees.
+One of my clients tried to act like a god, but he didn’t know that I am not a blind follower.
+I’d helped him gain some visibility and building his personal brand right from the scratch within the short span of 6 months.
+When I had delivered 90% of the elements as per the scope of work, he refused to pay my consulting fees.
 I was asked to finish the work first.
-A typical arm twist approach.
-Any typical businessman will accept it as they feel- clients are god.
+A typical approach of arm-twisting.
+Any typical agency would have accepted it because they believe that clients are gods.

-I investigated and tried to figure out the reason behind fault in delivery and found that the clients had promised so many things but didn’t provide it on time.
-Such insincere approach isn’t acceptable in the first place.
+I investigated and tried to figure out the reason behind this back-tracking on the payment date.
+I found that clients in general tend to do this – they promise so many things but don’t stay true to their word.
+Such an insincere approach isn’t acceptable to me.

 Running away from mistakes

-After seeing such cold response from the client, one of my team members who was managing the client-rather than pushing him, became casual in his approach.
-Youngest Graduate from one of the top B-schools started to deteriorate.
+After seeing such a cold response from the client, one of my team members who was managing the client, rather than pushing him, became casual in his approach towards work.
+This youngest Graduate from one of the top B-schools started to deteriorate in terms of quality of work.
 He was coached and mentored by different team heads, but he didn’t change much.
 Even the clients lost faith.
 However, I was still hopeful.
-I asked him to continue the same project as he was carrying the 6 months of product knowledge.
+I asked him to continue the same project as he had put in 6 months of hard work into the account.
 But he continued to non-perform.
 Just because of his carelessness, the client started to disrespect me.
 He was frightened and wanted to quit.

 Building culture, not a typical company